Blackface: South Africa

 Inspired by blackface minstrels who visited Cape Town, South Africa, in 1848, former Javanese and Malay coolies took up the minstrel tradition, holding emancipation celebrations which consisted of music, dancing and parades.
 Such celebrations eventually became consolidated into an annual, year-end event called the "Coon Carnival" but now known as the Cape Town Minstrel Carnival or the Kaapse Klopse.

 Today, carnival minstrels are mostly Coloured ("mixed race"), Afrikaans-speaking revelers.
 Often in a pared-down style of blackface which exaggerates only the lips.
 They parade down the streets of the city in colorful costumes, in a celebration of Creole culture.
 Participants also pay homage to the carnival's African-American roots, playing Negro spirituals and jazz featuring traditional Dixieland jazz instruments, including horns, banjos, and tambourines.

 The South African actor and filmmaker Leon Schuster is well known for employing the blackface technique in his filming to little or no controversy.
 But in 2013, the Advertising Standards Authority of South Africa halted the airing of an ad wherein Schuster portrayed a stereotypically dishonest African politician in blackface.
 The action was in response to the following submitted complaint:

 Vodacom South Africa has also been accused of using non-African actors in blackface in its advertising as opposed to simply using African actors.
 Some have denounced blackface as an artefact of apartheid, accusing broadcasters of lampooning Black people.
 Others continue to see it as "harmless fun".
 In 2014, photos of two white University of Pretoria female students donning blackface makeup in an attempt at caricaturing Black domestic workers surfaced on Facebook.
 The students were said to face disciplinary action for throwing the institution's name into disrepute.

 South Korea

 Comedians in many Asian countries continue to occasionally use minstrel-inspired blackface, with considerable frequency in South Korea.
 "Acting black" has been a common phenomenon in South Korean media for more than 30 years: in the 80s, comedians used to perform with darkened faces without attracting criticism.
-Although criticism has increased, use of blackface in Korean media was still occurring in 2018: a performer used blackface in a TV show, a play called "The Blacks" used blackface, as well as all-female quartet Mamamoo while doing a cover for one Bruno Mars' songs.
+Although criticism has increased, use of blackface in Korean media was still occurring in 2018: a performer used blackface in a TV show, a play called "The Blacks" used blackface.
 In 2020, The Diplomat reported that backlash to pictures posted by students in which they posed in blackface for Halloween was indicative of growing consciousness toward racism in the country.